 Enhanced Metal Fabricator Foundation

 Note: This program is not currently being offered.
-For more information please contact Kevin Jeffrey, Lead Hand Trades.
+For more information please contact Shauna Stach, Lead Hand Trades.

 Metal Fabricators build, assemble and repair products made of steel or other metals for use in a wide variety of manufacturing and construction industries.
 They must be familiar with the properties of metal and know how to operate specialized metalworking machines.
 Metal Fabricator is a nationally designated trade under the Inter-provincial Red Seal Program.
 Metal Fabricators can work for sheet metal fabrication and welding shops, and for manufacturers of structural steel, boilers, plate workers, heavy machinery and transportation equipment.
 They can work for shipbuilding companies and for welding, ironwork and sheet metal work contractors.
 Metal fabrication is a good foundational skill to have in many rapidly evolving industries, such as aviation.
 The work of a Metal Fabricator is often intricate and highly precise.

 This program is 35 weeks and this new training model is to provide additional essential skills, job readiness skills as well as workplace training experience to level 1 foundation students in order to enhance their skills and make them a valued employee within local industry.
 With the cooperation of partner companies, students will be given a work experience opportunity which will put students in a better position to acquire apprenticeship positions within industry and local employers will have had an opportunity to observe and train these students to determine if there is a desire to take them on as a continuing employee.